ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ell to remember that DEaTH is continually walking the rounds of a great
+ll to remember that DEaTH is continually walking the rounds of a great
 city, and that sooner or later he will stop at every man’s door. ‘ Generation after generation,’ says
 an eloquent modern writer, ‘ have felt as we feel, and théir fellows were as active in life as ours are
 now.
 They passed away as a vapor, while Nature wore the same aspect of beauty as when her